wuxc/pywin32doc/md/win32gui.md

   - [GetOpenFileName](win32gui.md#win32guigetopenfilename)

-    Creates an Open dialog box that lets the user specify the drive, directory, and the name of a file or set of files to open.&nbsp;
+    Creates an Open dialog box that lets the user specify the drive, directory, and the name of a file or set of files to open\.&nbsp;

   - [InsertMenuItem](win32gui.md#win32guiinsertmenuitem)